diego-florez/Pipelines-Project/README.md

   # Merge:
   After all data has been obtained, it is merged to generate enriched data.
   # Plot, pdf & email:
-  Finally a plot, PDF and email will be send to the address you specify.
+  Finally a plot, a PDF and email will be send to the address you specify.

 # 3. Step 3 - How it works
   a) You will have to create a key in the api --> http://www.omdbapi.com/apikey.aspx.
 And then save it in a .env file in a var called "omdbapi_key".

   b) It works with the command line.
 You will have to type python3 main.py -m 'the movie you want' (you can use -m or --movie).

   c) After you select the movie you want you will be asked to write your email and then your password account.
-To be able to receive the email you will have to turn off the "less secure app access opt" for that moment.
-You can do it here: https://myaccount.google.com/lesssecureapps.
+To be able to receive the email you will have to turn off the "less secure app access opt" for that moment (if your account requires it).
+You can do it here: https://myaccount.google.com/lesssecureapps (for google accounts).
 Don't worry!
 Nothing bad will happen to your account.